Arin0402/Data-structures-and-Algorithms/22_CRT/Day 10.md

     - Overall, encapsulation helps in achieving data abstraction, information hiding, code organization, and improved code maintainability.
 It ensures that the implementation details are hidden and only the necessary information and operations are exposed, promoting a more robust and secure design in object-oriented programming.

-    - Abstraction is the thought process and encapsuation is the implementation.
+    - Abstraction is the thought process and Encapsuation is the implementation.
+    - Encapsulation implements Abstraction.